 You can approach listening in the same way as extensive reading.
 Just listen (without looking at the text) and enjoy how much you can understand.
 If you want to test yourself to see how much you can understand, do this activity before reading the text and translation.
 Otherwise, when you listen, what you understand isn’t an indicator of your current listening skills but rather recall of what you’ve read.

 But listening to a text without knowing anything about it is very challenging.
-Even with your native language, if you walk into a conversation, you can listen for quite some time and not know what the speakers are talking about because you’re missing context.
+Even with your native language, if you walk into the middle of a conversation, you can listen for quite some time and not know what the speakers are talking about because you’re missing context.
 Likewise, if you listen without having a clue about the topic and what to expect, it’s easy to feel lost and understand very little.
 At the very least, use some clues to give you a basis: Consider the title, look at the cover art, read the blurb.
 For extra help, read the text and/or translation of the first page or two before you begin listening.
 You’ll be amazed at how much easier it is to follow the audio now.

 Using the English Translation